-Safe, orderly and regular migration can be a key enabler of sustainable development.
-International migration affects all countries of the Asia-Pacific region.
-Almost 102 million people from the region lived outside their countries of birth in 2017.
-Meanwhile, countries in Asia-Pacific hosted over 62 million migrants, representing an increase of more than 20 per cent since 1990 (UNPD, 2017).
-Over half of all migrants from the region migrate to developing countries, either within or to neighbouring regions, especially the Middle East.
-Women migrants make up 51 per cent of the migrant stock, but only 46 per cent of migrants from the region.
+Over half of all migrants from Asia and the Pacific migrate to developing countries, either within or to neighbouring regions, especially the Middle East.
+Women migrants make up 51 per cent of the migrant stock, and 49 per cent of migrants from the region2.

-Labour migration dominates the migration flows in the region.
-According to ILO estimates, there were about 33.5 million migrant workers in Asian and Pacific countries in 2017 (ILO, 2018).
-Labour migration includes both migration between countries of the Asia-Pacific region and migration to the oil-producing countries of the Gulf Cooperation Council.
-Labour migrants sent over $316 billion to Asian and Pacific countries in remittances in 2018, over ten times the amount received as official development assistance in 2017.
-Migrants also make significant contributions to the sustainable development of developing countries of destination, through their work, consumption and taxes.
-They also help to build bridges between countries of origin and destination, while migration can also be empowering for migrants, enabling them to learn new skills and broadening their horizons.
+Labour migration dominates migration flows in the region.
+According to ILO estimates, there were about 33.5 million migrant workers in Asian and Pacific countries in 20173, while large numbers of labour migrants move to the oil-producing countries of the Gulf Cooperation Council.
+It is estimated that Asian and Pacific labour migrants sent over $327 billion4 to their countries of origin in remittances in 2019, over twelve times the $27 billion5 the region received as official development assistance in 2017.
+Migrants also make significant contributions to countries of destination, through their work,consumption and taxes.
+Migration helps to build bridges between countries of origin and destination, while it can also be empowering for migrants, enabling them to learn new skills and broadening their horizons.

 For migration to live up to its potential to benefit all – migrants and non-migrants alike – it is essential that it be safe, orderly and regular.